SansGuidon/bookmarks/README.md

 * [Jo Meenen](https://www.cutemachine.com/the-art-of-non-conformity-book-summary/) - The Art Of Non-Conformity Book Summary
 * [Jo Meenen](https://www.cutemachine.com/the-one-thing-book-summary/) - The ONE Thing Book Summary
 * [MorganGeek](https://researchportal.unamur.be/fr/studentTheses/design-of-a-support-system-for-modelling-gene-regulatory-networks) - (2015) Design of a support system for modelling gene regulatory networks. **Bonus** : [Download in PDF](https://researchportal.unamur.be/files/36918347/2015_WattiezM_memoire.pdf)
+* [Austin Kleon](https://austinkleon.com/2018/08/30/reading-with-a-pencil/) - (2018) Reading with a pencil | Full ownership of a book only comes when you have made it a part of yourself, and the best way to make yourself a part of it — which comes to the same thing — is by writing in it.

 # Business & Economics
 > News